getify/Functional-Light-JS/ch2.md

 Instead of an `undefined` empty slot value in position `4`, now there's a `0`.
 The harmless looking `list[i] = 0` operation ended up affecting the array value on the outside, even though we operated on a local `list` parameter variable.

 Why?
 Because `list` holds a reference-copy of the `nums` reference, not a value-copy of the `[1,3,9,..]` array value.
-Because JS uses references and reference-copies for arrays, objects, and functions, we can create an output from our function all too easily, even if by accident.
+JavaScript uses references and reference-copies for arrays, objects, and functions, so we may create an accidental output from our function all too easily.

 This implicit function output has a special name in the FP world: side effects.
-But a function that has *no side effects* also has a special name: pure function.
-We'll talk a lot more about these in a later chapter, but the punchline is that we'll want to prefer pure functions and avoid side effects if at all possible.
+And a function that has *no side effects* also has a special name: pure function.
+We'll talk a lot more about these in Chapter 5, but the punchline is that we'll want to prefer pure functions and avoid side effects wherever possible.

 ## Functions Of Functions